We 3D Printed a HondaJet Elite Model — The Result Will Surprise You [Case Study]

 The wiring for LEDs was installed inside the model.

-The wire ducts were installed in the wings in advance, before final assembly.
-We originally planned to attach the power supply unit to the support stand or hide it inside the stand.
-However, first of all, this could affect the overall aesthetics of the model; second of all, always plugging into a rose knot isn’t so convenient.
-That is why we decided to install a battery operation.
-Through milling we freed enough space inside the stand and inserted the battery block.
+The wire ducts were installed in the wings before final assembly.
+We initially planned to mount the power supply unit on the support stand or hide it inside the stand.
+However, this could affect the model’s aesthetics, and having to plug it into a wall outlet was inconvenient.
+That is why we chose battery power.
+We milled out enough space inside the stand and installed the battery inside.

 Comments